Flounder piccata is breaded and lightly pan fried served in a lemon white wine butter sauce with capers and parsley. A delicious way to prepare fish!

 - 4 flounder fillets, about 20 ounces total

 - freshly ground black pepper

 - 2 large egg whites

-- 2/3 cup seasoned bread crumbs
+- 2/3 cup seasoned bread crumbs, or gluten-free crumbs

-- olive oil spray (about 1 tbsp worth)
+- olive oil spray, about 1 tbsp worth

-- 1 tbsp light butter
+- 1 tbsp whipped butter, or regular butter

 - 1/4 cup dry white wine

-- 1/2 cup fat free chicken broth
+- 1/2 cup chicken broth

 - 1 tbsp capers, drained